top of page

 M.S., CCC-SLP

-Ramya has worked in the field of speech-language pathology for over 13 years, helping individuals with cognitive difficulties improve their functioning and meet their personal, academic, and professional goals.
+Ramya has worked in the field of speech-language pathology for 15 years, helping individuals with cognitive difficulties improve their functioning and meet their personal, academic, and professional goals.
 Cognitive abilities are the core skills that allow us to learn, comprehend, solve problems, and adapt to new situations.
 Impaired cognitive functioning can impact one’s ability to perform well in school, find or keep a job, communicate well with others, or attend to responsibilities such as paying bills.
 Ramya provides high-level, supportive treatment that is tailored to your specific needs.
 She can address cognitive impairment due to concussion/brain injury, dementia, COVID-19, ADHD, cancer treatment, etc. She is also happy to collaborate with other providers on your healthcare team.

 1C.jpg